GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 On the flip side, animating the font between settings may cause performance issues.
-Although this will improve once variable font support in browsers gets more mature, these can be reduced somewhat by only animating fonts that are currently on screen.
+Although this will improve once variable font support in browsers gets more mature, the problem can be reduced somewhat by only animating fonts that are currently on screen.
 This handy snippet by [Dinamo](https://abcdinamo.com/news/using-variable-fonts-on-the-web) pauses animations in elements with the class `vf-animation`, when they're not on